Tegna (TGNA)

 AI Analysis | Feedback

-Julie Heskett is responsible for TEGNA's overall financial management, including accounting, internal audit, financial strategy, planning, analysis, corporate treasury, investor relations, and tax.
-She was previously SVP for financial planning and business operations and head of investor relations at TEGNA.
-From 2013 to 2017, she served as senior vice president of finance and technology for TEGNA and, previously, Gannett Co., Inc. Her career with the company began at KSDK, TEGNA's NBC affiliate in St. Louis, where she started as an accounting manager in 1998, then became a business manager in 2000, and was promoted to vice president of finance at Gannett in 2007.
-Before joining TEGNA, Heskett was a controller at a commercial construction company for three years.
+Julie Heskett was appointed Senior Vice President and Chief Financial Officer for TEGNA in January 2024.
+In this role, she is responsible for the company's overall financial management, including accounting, internal audit, financial strategy, planning and analysis, corporate treasury, investor relations, and tax.
+Previously, Heskett served as SVP for financial planning and business operations and head of investor relations.
+She has been instrumental in transforming TEGNA's finance organization since the company became a pure play broadcaster in 2017.
+Heskett began her tenure with the company at KSDK, TEGNA's NBC affiliate in St. Louis, in April 1998, starting as an accounting manager and later becoming a business manager.
+She was promoted to vice president of finance at Gannett in 2007.

-Tim Fagan is responsible for setting the vision for TEGNA's multi-channel sales organization and its annual advertising and marketing services revenue.
-He also serves on the Board of Directors of Premion, TEGNA's OTT/CTV solution.
-Prior to his current role, Fagan was SVP, Digital Advertiser Solutions, overseeing TEGNA's digital marketing services, display, video, and extended reach products, as well as station sales of cars.com.
+Tim Fagan serves as Senior Vice President and Chief Revenue Officer for TEGNA.
+He is responsible for setting the vision for the multi-channel sales organization and overseeing annual advertising and marketing services revenue.
+Fagan also serves on the Board of Directors of Premion, TEGNA's over-the-top (OTT)/Connected TV (CTV) solution.
+Before being named CRO, he was SVP, Digital Advertiser Solutions.

 AI Analysis | Feedback